Clever Laziness

 But the impermanence of the web isn’t just a concern for book lovers and note-takers.
 A recent report from the Video Game History Foundation (VGHF) and the Software Preservation Network revealed that 87% of classic video games released in the United States are critically endangered.
 With the slow demise of backward compatibility and digital game storefronts, the ability to play older games is becoming increasingly difficult.

 These stories underscore a fundamental truth about the web: nothing is permanent.
-The digital landscape is a shifting, ephemeral beast, and data loss is a very real risk.
-Whether it’s due to system bugs, company policies, or the simple passage of time, our digital footprints are far more fragile than we like to think.
+The digital landscape is a shifting, ephemeral beast, and data loss is a real risk.
+Our digital footprints are far more fragile than we like to think, whether due to system bugs, company policies, or the simple passage of time.

 But archiving isn’t just about protecting against data loss.
 It’s about preserving your digital legacy.
 It’s about ensuring that the things you create, the thoughts you share, and your digital interactions don’t just vanish into the ether.

 So, take a page out of McRae’s book.
 Back up your data.
 Archive your digital life.
 Because in the digital world, nothing is permanent.
 But with a little effort, it can be.
-Because in the end, our digital footprints are part of our legacy.
-And I think that’s something worth holding on to.
+Because, in the end, our digital footprints are part of our legacy.
+And that’s something worth holding on to.